MaikuB/flutter_local_notifications/README.md

 * [Javier Lecuona](https://github.com/javiercbk) for submitting the PR that added the ability to have notifications shown daily
 * [Jeff Scaturro](https://github.com/JeffScaturro) for submitting the PR to fix the iOS issue around showing daily and weekly notifications and migrating the plugin to AndroidX
 * [Ian Cavanaugh](https://github.com/icavanaugh95) for helping create a sample to reproduce the problem reported in [issue #88](https://github.com/MaikuB/flutter_local_notifications/issues/88)
+* [Zhang Jing](https://github.com/byrdkm17) for adding 'ticker' support for Android notifications
+* ...and everyone else for their contributions.
+They are greatly appreciated

 ## Raising issues and contributions